xAlphiiJr/MyStremio/README.md

 - Settings, addon data, and library structure are stored locally in `%APPDATA%\MyStremio\`.
 - Cinebye login uses your Stremio session at runtime — no credentials are stored in the repository.
 - Discord Rich Presence only sends data when enabled and connected.

 ---

-## Patch notes

-### 2.2.0

-- **Board hero banner (native React)** — Featured titles are rendered directly in the board route.
-This required shipping a **bundled local Web UI** instead of the public Stremio website, and moving **Settings → MyStremio** into native React (autoskip, favorite languages, plugin toggles, Discord, API keys) for a stable settings experience without DOM injection.
-- **Stream buffering and player loading** — Reworked playback startup and buffering: configurable preload, a cleaner loading state that keeps title artwork visible, and a more stable hand-off when a stream starts loading.
-- **TheIntroDB timestamp submission** — Submit intro, outro, recap, and preview timestamps to [TheIntroDB](https://theintrodb.org/) from the player (mark start/end, pick segment type, submit with your API key).
-- **Seek buttons** — Skip backward and forward from the player control bar with a configurable interval (Settings → MyStremio → Plugins).
-- **Plugin and player adjustments** — Updates to stream UI, TheIntroDB skip logic, continue-watching covers, metadata hover panels, and data enrichment mount targeting.
-- **Player shell assets** — Updated player loading overlay, glass-style controls, playback API integration, and seek-buffer handling.
-- **Custom board scrollbar** — Always-visible scrollbar on the board and other main catalog views, alongside mouse-wheel scrolling.
-- **Scroll behavior in panels and menus** — Metadata hover panels and library context menus close when you scroll.
-- **Navigation during tab switches** — The horizontal navigation bar stays in place while routes load, without jumping or briefly disappearing.

----